Sultan Mahmud (minister): Political career

 When Burma was a part of British India, Mahmud held the important post of cabinet secretary in the Central Legislative Assembly in New Delhi.
 During a by-election in 1957, Mahmud was elected to the Union Parliament from Buthidaung North constituency.
 He was appointed health minister in the cabinet of Prime Minister of Burma U Nu.
 Mahmud was re-elected during the 1960 Burmese general election.
+He was head of a Arakanese Muslim Association and Arakanese Muslims Organization.

+Mr. Mahmud was arrested by the British after the war because he participated in the Indian liberation movement and helped Japanese forces and BAI forces to entered Arakan during the war.
+He was sentenced for ten months at the Jhingergacha jail, Josore.
+He was freed after Japan forces surrendered.
+In 1962, after dictator U Ne Win coup, minister Mahmud escaped and asylum in East Pakistan.
+He returned to his country in 1970.

 During his tenure as health minister, several hospitals were established in Arakan, including the Akyab General Hospital and Buthidaung Hospital.
 As an MP, Mahmud persuaded the education ministry to establish several schools, including the Shaheb Bazaar State Middle School and Minglagyi State Middle School.
-He also managed to create a scholarship program for Arakanese Indian students to study in Britain.
+He also managed to create a scholarship program for Arakanese Muslim students to study in Britain.

 Statehood question

 After winning in the 1960 general election, Prime Minister U Nu appointed an Inquiry Commission to study whether Arakan Division should be granted statehood.
-The commission found that most Arakanese Buddhists supported statehood, whereas most Arakanese Indians (Muslim majority) opposed statehood.
+The commission found that most Arakanese Buddhists supported statehood, whereas most Arakanese Muslims opposed statehood.
 Sultan Mahmud proposed that a state for Arakanese Indians be established in the northern part of Arakan, where Indians were a majority.
 Mahmud cited the Mughal Empire's expeditions up till the Kaladan River under Shaista Khan in 1666 as forming the basis of the boundary between Arakanese Muslims and Buddhists.
 The Kaladan River divided Muslim-majority and Buddhist-majority areas.

 Memorandum

 On 20 October 1960, Sultan Mahmud and his colleagues submitted a memorandum to the Statehood Consultative Committee.
 The memorandum laid down two conditions for statehood: 1) if the Arakanese Buddhists would support their demands; and 2) if the constitution of the proposed province would include adequate safeguards for Indian autonomy.
-The governor of the new state would alternate between Indians and Arakanese Buddhists.
+The governor of the new state would alternate between Arakanese Muslims and Arakanese Buddhists.